xma711/notebook/programming/swift/README.md

 When it is Int, it falls back to the c style enum. the raw values can be auto-complete too, just like c.
 When it is other type, like Double or String, then the raw value has to be declared and fixed when creating the enum.

-Another alternative way is to create a (paramter list) for each single element in a enum, without having to declare the exact values yet.
+Another alternative way is to create a (parameter list) for each single element in a enum, without having to declare the exact values yet.
 When user declare an enum variable, he set set the corresponding values for parameters of an element, which looks like a constructor.
 Later he can retrieve these values when needed.